marcuswestin/store.js/README.md

 | globalStorage** |            |     5MB     |           |          |                   |                    |                 |
 |    userData**   |            |             |           |  1024KB  |                   |                    |                 |

 *Cookies numbers, max size per cookie/domain vary in different browsers and versions.
-[Check out here for me](http://browsercookielimits.squawky.net/)
+[Check out here for more.](http://browsercookielimits.squawky.net/)

 **globalStorage and userData Behaviour are used in version 6 and 7 of (respectively) Firefox and Internet Explorer, where localStorage is not available.

 ***Session and Local storage limits in Android Browser are different for each version.
-Check out [more here](http://dev-test.nemikor.com/web-storage/support-test/)
+[Check out here for more.](http://dev-test.nemikor.com/web-storage/support-test/)

 ### Write your own Storage